alidcast/vuency/docs/articles/Introduction.md

 ## Not convinced? - See Vuency in action

 If you're still not convinced, check out the demos and code from the examples linked below and see the benefits yourself.

-As you look at the examples, ask yourself: what would it take to do this without Vuency?
-And, if you were to compare the result with and without Vuency: which code would be better structured and easier to reason about?

 Beginner examples: